Broadcasting House, Bristol

 The BBC campus, Broadcasting House Bristol, is located on Whiteladies Road, Bristol.
 The first building to be occupied was 21/23 Whiteladies Road, which was built in 1852 and is a Grade II listed building, with four radio studios.
 It was formally opened by the Lord Mayor of Bristol on 18 September 1934.
 The BBC has been on the same site ever since.

-Prior to the opening of Broadcasting House, the BBC had provided a more limited service.
+Prior to the opening of Broadcasting House in Bristol, the BBC had provided a limited service.
 It began broadcasting on 13 February 1923 from Marconi House in the Strand.
-Operating as its 5WA station (this being the fifth BBC station to go on air) the new station broadcast to people living within 25 miles of Bristol.
-The station's initial output was very limited and even in 1931 the programme centre employed a staff of just three people, operating from a small studio over the Midland Bank in Queen's Road.
+Operating as its 5WA station (this being the fifth BBC station to go on air) the new station broadcast from Cardiff to people living within 25 miles of Bristol.
+The station's initial output was very limited and even in 1931 the Bristol programme centre employed a staff of just three people, operating from a small studio over the Midland Bank in Queen's Road.

 Main site

 Since first opening, Broadcasting House has grown to incorporate 25, 27/29, 31/33, (all also Grade II listed) and 33A&B Whiteladies Road, as well as nos 1, 3, 5, 7/9, 11/13, 15/17 and 19 Tyndall's Park Road.
-It now provides offices and technical facilities for the BBC Radio & Music Production Bristol, BBC West and BBC Radio Bristol.
+It now provides offices and technical facilities for BBC Radio & Music Production Bristol, BBC West and BBC Radio Bristol.

 Network radio studios, a network television studio (Studio B -Green Screen Virtual Studio), a regional television studio (Studio A), local radio studios, a combined television and radio newsroom, and an Outside Broadcast base have all been built on the site.

 An initial 1984 proposal of a 5 storey building with a glass façade was rejected, with Councillor Brian Richards likening it to the Spectrum development, another glass building in Bristol that faced criticism for its incongruity with the surrounding area.
 In 1986 33A&B Whiteladies Road were demolished to make way for a new development providing post-production facilities, a restaurant, library and headquarters offices for the South and West Region, as well as a new reception for Broadcasting House.
 The new building was opened by Chris Patten on 19 January 1990.

 After being formally established here in 1957, the BBC Studios Natural History Unit moved to a new home in Bridgewater House, Bristol city centre, in 2022.
 The Bristol portfolio of BBC Studios Factual Entertainment Productions was also relocated to Bridgewater House.

 In May 2024 the intention to create a new base for BBC Local and BBC Audio Production on the existing Whiteladies Road site was announced.
 The goal is to redevelop the current OB base as a new home for the local, regional and audio teams.
 The rest of the Whiteladies Road site will be put up for sale.